 The default installation above will correctly monitor every 'classic' referrer like search engines, directories and any site that links to you with direct HTTP links.
 It requires further configuration in the following cases:

-Pay-per-click companies such as Adwords or Yahoo PPC sell you keyword-triggered listings on their search results pages ; each time someone clicks on a link to your site you get charged a predefined amount.
+Pay-per-click companies sell you keyword-triggered listings on their search results pages ; each time someone clicks on a link to your site you get charged a predefined amount.
 Because of the way pay-per-click visitors are routed, these referrals can not be detected by default.
 Instead you need to make a small adjustment to the target URL for your link:

 Instead of sending visitors to your default address (http://www.my_site.com) you need to slightly modify that target and add to it the name of the advertiser as you would like to see it appear in your stats:

-For instance, if you buy keywords on Adwords, you need to have your links point to:
+For instance, if you buy keywords on Yahoo, you need to have your links point to:

-This will ensure that the original referrer (adwords) be recorded every time someone reaches your site from your Adwords link (your visitors will still see the exact same page, so nothing changes for them).
+This will ensure that the original referrer (yahoo) be recorded every time someone reaches your site from your Yahoo link (your visitors will still see the exact same page, so nothing changes for them).